Home

 What is ABA?

 Applied Behavior Analysis (ABA) is the application of scientific principles of behavior analysis to improving the behavior and functioning of people in a variety of applied settings.
 There is the common belief that ABA refers specifically to a type of therapy for children with autism developed by Ivar Lovaas.
 That is incorrect.
-Autism ABA therapies vary considerably and include “Verbal Behavior”, Pivotal Response Training, Incidental Teaching, as well as Lovaas’s Discrete Trial method.
+Autism ABA therapies vary considerably and include "Verbal Behavior", Pivotal Response Training, Incidental Teaching, as well as Lovaas' Discrete Trial method.
 All employ the same common principles outlined in an article: Baer, D, M., Wolf, M. M., Risley, T. R. (1968).
-Some current dimensions of applied behavior analysis.
+There are some current dimensions of applied behavior analysis.
 Journal of Applied Behavior Analysis, 1(1): 91-97 but differ widely in details about how those principles are applied.

 What is a Behavior Therapist?
 What do they do?